 - You do not have to be tested for COVID-19 prior to returning to campus.
 However, all students must complete a mandatory pre-screening procedure no more than 14 days prior to arrival on campus.
 Once you are cleared by a member of our medical team, you may arrive on campus at your assigned time.
 Once on campus, ALL students must complete a daily health assessment prior to attending class or leaving their residence.
-Details regarding the mandatory pre-screening and daily screening process will be forthcoming in your SUNY Delhi email from Health and Counseling Services.
+Details regarding the mandatory pre-screening and daily screening process have been sent to students’ SUNY Delhi email from Health and Counseling Services.
 For further questions, please email firstname.lastname@example.org.

 - I have a pre-existing condition.
 What protocols are in place to protect my health?

 - SUNY Delhi takes the health and safety of our campus community very seriously.
 Anyone with a pre-existing condition is asked to take extra precautions when in a public space, including wearing a face covering at all times, washing hands frequently, and maintaining a minimum distance of six feet from others.
 Please refer to the vulnerable population section of the reopening plan web page.
 It will ultimately be your decision to either stay on campus and attend classes or study remotely from home this fall.